-Discovery of ways to optimize light sources for vision could lead to billions of dollars in energy savingsNovember 15th, 2012 in Neuroscience /
+Discovery of ways to optimize light sources for vision could lead to billions of dollars in energy savingsNovember 15, 2012 in Medicine & Health / Neuroscience

 Vision researchers at Barrow Neurological Institute have made a groundbreaking discovery into the optimization of light sources to human vision.
 By tuning lighting devices to work more efficiently with the human brain the researchers believe billions of dollars in energy costs could be saved.